TiiZss/BreakingLab/README.md

 ## Known Issues
 * Public Start option not working fine
 * Not all maquines works equal, some machines only run alone
+* JVL docker has a problem, you have to create a "pages" directory into JavaVulnerableLab docker file.
+* If you install docker.io in WSL fails starting docker daemon, because is trying to start Windows Docker Descktop.

 ## Next machines / steps
 * Include [Drunk Admin Web Hacking Challenge](http://bechtsoudis.com/data/challenges/drunk_admin_hacking_challenge.zip)